-When I first started working with conscious creative business owners as an intuitive business coach, I thought they were also using their intuition as I did.
+When I first started working with conscious creative business owners as an intuitive business coach, I thought they were also using intuitive techniques as I did.
 That assumption turned out to be untrue, though.
 While it was natural for me, many of them struggled to let intuition enter their business world.
 Once I saw how they struggled to make decisions from their head, I made it my mission to help them come to terms with what they knew deep down.
-Since then, I teach people how to trust their intuition in business and follow their inner guidance.
+Since then, I have taught people how to trust their intuition in business and follow their inner guidance.

 Intuition is not a tool